abdullahzen/game-programming-docs/docs/labs/lab_1.md

 # Submission
 Please submit the outputs of Task 2 and Task 3 either on Omnivox as a single `.zip` file with your name and id, or upload it on Github in your own repo for labs in general and share the link with me on Omnivox.

-> Although this lab is **not** graded, I encourage you to submit your final work by the end of the lab time even if it's a work in progress.